 In addition, these cells are differentiated into hundreds of different types with specific functions (liver cells, nerve cells, muscle cells, among others).

-Immunity is the ability of an individual to recognize the molecules that make up the organism and to distinguish them from “non-self” molecules such as those found in infectious microorganisms and toxins.
+Immunity is the ability of an individual to recognize the molecules that make up the organism and distinguish them from “non-self” molecules such as those found in infectious microorganisms and toxins.
 This process has a prominent genetic component.

 The bursa component provides B lymphocytes, a class of white blood cells that, when properly stimulated, differentiate into plasma cells.
 These last cells produce circulating soluble proteins called antibodies or immunoglobulins.